+PREPARATION

-PREPARATION: In order to best perform this operation, you must first place your glider "right side up" on two saw horses located 3 feet from both ends, with all ties removed and with the leading edge spread approx. 1 ft apart.
-(You can actually perform the same operation on a clean floor or lawn.)
+In order to best perform this operation, you must first place your glider "right side up" on two saw horses located 3 feet from both ends, with all ties removed and with the leading edge spread approx. 1 ft apart.
+You can actually perform the same operation on a clean floor or lawn.

 Next, you need to flip the sail on the outside and the top of the airframe in a manner to expose the under-surface facing upwards.
-If your glider is equipped with X-tube to Leading Edge junction inspection zippers, open the zippers and move the sail around to allow you to work on the X-tube to L.E. junction.
-You may want to dismount the sail at the L.E.
-Tips and slip the sail slightly forward to provide better working access to the X-Tubes junction.
+If your glider is equipped with crosstube to leading edge junction inspection zippers, open the zippers and move the sail around to allow you to work on the cross-tube to leading edge junction.
+If your glider is not equipped with that option, you will find a corresponding access point to the desired junction in the form of a velcro opening running along the undersurface seam.
+By separating the velcro and positioning the opening over the junction, you can perform the necessary steps.
+You may want to dismount the sail at the leading edge tips and slip the sail slightly forward to provide better working access to the cross-tubes junction.

-STEP # 1: - Remove the safety wire, the lock nut and slip both side cables tangs from wing bolt.
+STEP #1: Remove the safety wire, the lock nut and slip both side cables tangs from wing bolt.

-STEP # 2: - Disconnect all six trailing edge reflex lines ball terminals from the cable loops and slip the lines off the grommets.
+STEP #2: Disconnect all four trailing edge reflex lines ball terminals from the cable loops and slip the lines off the grommets.

-STEP# 3: - Remove the screws securing the sail at the nose plate junction, slip the sail back a bit and remove the top front cable tang off the top nose plate.
+STEP #3: Remove the screws securing the sail at the nose plate junction, slip the sail back a bit and remove the top front cable tang off the top nose plate.
 Slip the cable off its sail slot running along side the nose rib pocket.
 At this point, we would recommend that you "coil" all the free top rigging into 6" rolls in order to keep the procedure organized.

-STEP # 4: - Now you must detach the lower rear rigging tang from the keel tube.
-The tang is fastened to the keel with the same bolt retaining the X-Tubes "pull-back" cables catch.
-You will need a 7/16" wrench to perform this step.
+STEP #4: Now you must detach the lower rear rigging tang from the keel tube.
+The tang is fastened to the keel with the same bolt retaining the cross-tubes "pull-back" cables catch.
+You will need a 3/16" allen key wrench to perform this step.

-STEP # 5: - Lastly, you will need to completely de-assemble the shackle assembly connecting the 2 "pull-back" cables and the top rear cable together and feed both X-Tubes "pull-back" cables off the two little webbing loops located on each side of the sail kingpost hole.
+STEP #5: Lastly, you will need to completely disassemble the shackle assembly connecting the 2 "pull-back" cables and the top rear cable together and feed both cross-tubes "pull-back" cables off the two little webbing loops located on each side of the sail kingpost hole.

-STEP # 6: - You can now proceed to slip the sail off the rear of the airframe, taking great care not to catch the sail on any parts of it.
-Be especially careful when nearing the washout tubes, the X-Tubes center junction, the control bar apex and the wing bolt area.

-You may wish to pull out the mylar leading edge reinforcement at this time, depending on the nature of the disassembly.
+STEP #6: You can now proceed to slip the sail off the rear of the airframe, taking great care not to catch the sail on any parts of it.
+Be especially careful when nearing the washout tubes, the cross-tubes center junction, the control bar apex and the wing bolt area.
+You may wish to pull out the foam or mylar leading edge reinforcement at this time, depending on the nature of the disassembly.